rust-lang/rust/src/doc/guide-ffi.md

 stack-switching mechanism in place because it is assumed that the large stack for the rust task is plenty for the C function to have.

-A planned future improvement (net yet implemented at the time of this writing) is to have a guard page at the end of every rust stack.
+A planned future improvement (not yet implemented at the time of this writing) is to have a guard page at the end of every rust stack.
 No rust function will hit this guard page (due to Rust's usage of LLVM's `__morestack`).
 The intention for this unmapped page is to prevent infinite recursion in C from overflowing